apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 ## Vision
 When the last election saw a resounding rejection of Vision, reducing them from a council majority to zero seats, there was speculation that the party was done.
 However, it seems some are still loyal to the Vision – at least, loyal enough to make use of the once-powerful party’s remaining funds and contact lists to give things another go.

 Honestly, I’m not sure what to make of Vision’s campaign.
-On paper they have a reasonable urbanist-left platform – similar to Forward Together’s – and the party has name recognition, so it seems like their candidates could be electable.
+On paper, they have a reasonable urbanist-left platform – similar to Forward Together’s – and the party has name recognition, so it seems like their candidates could be electable.
 So far, though, they just don’t seem to have much in the way of momentum, endorsements, buzz, or… anything.

 Vision’s three Council candidates – teacher **Stuart Mackinnon**, communications strategist **Lesli Boldt**, and doctor **Honieh Barzegari** – might be credible, but in an election this crowded, and after such a clear rejection in 2018, do they have any chance of cracking the top 10?
 Not clear.
 Is that a good enough reason to refrain from voting for them?
 I don’t know, man.

 <a name="abc"></a>
 ## A Better City Vancouver

 Centre-right takes on an unusual definition in a metropolitan core like Vancouver.
-For example, a policy like committing to hiring more police officers – something that would hardly raise an eyebrow in many jurisdictions – is seen as a right of centre position here in Vancouver.
+For example, a policy like committing to hiring more police officers – something that would hardly raise an eyebrow in many jurisdictions – is seen as a right-of-centre position here in Vancouver.

 If that kind of politics appeals to you, there's ABC Vancouver.
-Led by mayoral candidate **Ken Sim** – last election’s runner-up – ABC has capitalized on the NPA’s recent implosion and establishing itself as an alternative for those who have voted NPA in previous elections.
+Led by mayoral candidate **Ken Sim** – last election’s runner-up – ABC has capitalized on the NPA’s recent implosion and established itself as an alternative for those who have voted NPA in previous elections.
 They’ve signed on incumbent councillors **Rebecca Bligh**, **Lisa Dominato**, and **Sarah Kirby-Yung**, who are running for ABC after resigning from the NPA in 2021, and have signed up four more folks to run for Council under the ABC banner.

 While ABC’s policies may appeal to those on the right – cut waste at City Hall, hire police officers, oppose any new taxes on private vehicles – Sim seems to have sharpened his pencil on housing since last election.
 They’ve committed to triple the number of housing starts – though how they would achieve that and what proportion of social and rental housing they would pursue is unclear.